-We, the Commission on Women and General Diversity, stand with marginalized and underrepresented communities and individuals.
+We, the Diversity, Equity & Inclusion Committee, stand with marginalized and underrepresented communities and individuals.
 Recent events have again demonstrated the inequities and disparities which exist in our country.
 The COVID-19 pandemic has had a disproportionate impact on communities of color, due to multiple factors including socioeconomic status and inadequate access to healthcare, which stem from systemic racism.
 Data from the CDC suggests an overrepresentation of minorities among hospitalized patients – 33% of hospitalized patients were black, compared to 18% in the community, and 8% were Hispanic, compared to 14% in the community.
 More recently, George Floyd has joined a growing list of names of African Americans unjustly killed by police brutality.

 When you see injustice in your community or workplace, especially small microaggressions that can be easily ignored, speak up!

-Stay in touch with the MRS Committee on Women and General Diversity for future networking opportunities with underrepresented medical student groups this fall.
+Stay in touch with the MRS Diversity, Equity & Inclusion Committee for future networking opportunities with underrepresented medical student groups this fall.

 VOTE.
 Regardless of your political affiliation, make sure your voice is heard and the issues you care about are addressed.

 Consider joining or starting a committee or group for promoting diversity, equity and inclusion at your practice or institution, if one does not already exist.

 Consider following White Coats 4 Black Lives on social media, a national organization which has a chapter at the University of Michigan: https://whitecoats4blacklives.org/, or supporting a chapter at your affiliated medical school.